rust-lang/book/second-edition/src/ch18-03-pattern-syntax.md

 `&` to create a reference in a pattern.

-Instead, to create a reference in a pattern, we do this by using the `ref` keyword before the new variable, as shown in Listing 18-27:
+Instead, to create a reference in a pattern, we do this by using the `ref` keyword before the new variable, as shown in [Listing 18-27][Listing-18-27]:

 [Listing-18-27]: #Listing-18-27
 <a name="Listing-18-27"></a>